puppetlabs/puppet-docs/source/guides/file_serving.markdown

 result.
 Also take care that in puppet.conf you are not specifying directory locations that have trailing slashes.

-### Security
+## Security

-There are two aspects to securing custom mount points in the Puppet file server: allowing specific access, and denying specific access.
-By default no access is allowed.
-There are three ways to specify a class of clients who are allowed or denied access: by IP address, by name, or a global allow using \*.
+Securing the Puppet file server consists of allowing specific access and denying specific access.
+By default, all nodes can access the `modules` mount point and no nodes can access custom mount points.
+Classes of nodes can be identified (for permission or denial) in three ways: by IP address, by name, or by a single global wildcard (`*`).

-If clients are not connecting to the Puppet file server directly, eg. using a reverse proxy and Mongrel (see [Using Mongrel](http://projects.puppetlabs.com/projects/1/wiki/Using_Mongrel) ), then the file server will see all the connections as coming from the proxy server and not the Puppet client.
-In this case it is probably best to restrict access based on the hostname, as explained above.
-Also in this case you will need to allow access to machine(s) acting as reverse proxy, usually 127.0.0.0/8.
+If nodes are not connecting to the Puppet file server directly, e.g. using a reverse proxy and Mongrel (see [Using Mongrel](http://projects.puppetlabs.com/projects/1/wiki/Using_Mongrel)), then the file server will see all the connections as coming from the proxy server rather than the Puppet client.
+In this case, it is best to restrict access based on hostname.
+Additionally, the machine(s) acting as reverse proxy (usually 127.0.0.0/8) will need to be allowed to access the mount point.

-#### Priority
+### Priority

-All deny statements are parsed before all allow statements, so if any deny statements match a host, then that host will be denied, and if no allow statements match a host, it will be denied.
+All deny statements are parsed before all allow statements, so if any deny statements match a node, that node will be denied.
+Nodes that aren't specifically denied will have an opportunity to match the allow statements, and will be denied if they do not match any.

-#### Host Names
+### Host Names

-Host names can be specified using either a complete hostname, or specifying an entire domain using the \* wildcard:
+Host names can be specified using either a complete hostname, or specifying an entire domain using the `*` wildcard:

     [export]
         path /export